Sultindvik

-Sultindvik is a village in the far east part of Senja Municipality, in Troms og Finnmark county in northern Norway.
+Sultindvik is a village in the far east part of Senja Municipality, in Troms county in northern Norway.
 The village lies on the west side of Målselvfjorden, under the mountains of Sultinden and Vassbruna.
 Sultindvik has a road link via fylkesvei 261 west to Rossfjordstraumen (12 km), where there is a school and shops.
 The population of Sultindvik has gradually decreased, and there are now less than 50 living in the village.